microspectrometer/dev-kit-2020/README.md

         - the difference between IN+ and IN- is the dark-corrected pixel voltage
     - Unipolar transfer function means the allowed analog voltages range from 0V to 2.5V.
+- ~use a 2.5V external reference~
+    - original build uses 2.5V, then switched to 2.048V
-- uses a 2.5V external reference
+- new design: use a 1.8V external reference

 ##### digital interface
 - communicate with ADC over SPI to read the pixel voltages as 16-bit values:
     - ADC is the SPI slave